nicbou/nicolasbouliane.com/frontend/content/blog/berlin-buergeramt-experiment.md

 ---
-title: 10:10 is the best time to look for a Bürgeramt appointment
+title: '10:10 is the best time to look for a Bürgeramt appointment'
 description: Does checking for appointments early in the morning really help?
 I tested it.
 date_created: 2021-10-12
 ---